What is content marketing all about?

 However, it is not enough just to have good keywords.
 Search engines reward relevance, trustworthiness and readability, and you want your reader to be interested and keen on coming back for more.

-For this reason, you need to be telling a story with your content, something that the reader can relate to in some way and that captures their attention.
+For this reason, to get good SEO for law firms all content writers need to be telling a story, something that the reader can relate to in some way and that captures their attention.
 However, to ensure you can carry on doing this you will need to plan ahead.
 That is why you need a clear strategy, in which each piece of content fits into the theme and promotes the same messages and ideas.

 For that reason, before you even start you should be working on a long-term content strategy and be constantly thinking of new ideas for relevant content.